 Reigning in health care spending.
 LD 2110, An Act To Lower Health Care Costs.
 Sponsor: Senate President Troy Jackson (D-Aroostook).

 This is the last bill in the Patients First health care package.
 It would create the Maine Commission on Affordable Health Care to monitor health care spending growth in Maine and set health care quality benchmarks.
 The commission would create evidence-based solutions to address steep health care cost increases and limit the amount of annual cost increases.
 A similar commission in Massachusetts has kept that state’s health care spending growth rate to below the national average for more than a decade.
 The Maine commission would be overseen by a board that includes nine members selected by the Legislature and representatives from Health and Human Services and Administrative and Financial Services.
+The Committee on Health Coverage, Insurance and Financial Services held a public hearing on the health care reform package on Feb.
+25 (read the testimony).

 Health care for more Maine children.
 LD 1539, An Act To Provide Maine Children Access to Affordable Health Care.
 Sponsor: Rep. Anne Carney (D-Cape Elizabeth).

 This bill, introduced in 2019, would provide health care coverage to thousands of uninsured children in Maine by expanding the state’s Children’s Health Insurance Program (CHIP), known as Cub Care, which offers low-cost health insurance to children whose families don’t qualify for Medicaid (MaineCare).
 In 2017, 4% of children in Maine were uninsured, the highest rate of any state in New England.
 41% of children in Maine are part of a low-income family and 14.2% live in poverty.
 In 2017, 22,310 children in Maine were eligible for Cub Care.
-LD 1539 would raise the income cap from 200% of the federal poverty level to 325%, eliminate the asset test, and remove the 3-month waiting period for coverage to begin after the loss of employer-based insurance
+LD 1539 would raise the income cap from 200% of the federal poverty level to 325%, eliminate the asset test, and remove the 3-month waiting period for coverage to begin after the loss of employer-based insurance.
+Thirteen other states have expanded CHIP coverage.
+A public hearing was held May 2 (read submitted testimony).
+The House passed the bill 97-47 (see how your rep voted) and the Senate passed it by a voice vote (no roll call).
+The bill was carried over from the last session and placed on the Appropriations Table to await a funding decision.

 Sen. Susan Collins (R)